the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 ## React Impossible States

-Perhaps you've noticed a disconnect between the single states in the App component, which seem to belong together because of the `useState` hooks.
-Technically, all the states related to the asynchronous data belong together, which doesn't only include the stories as actual data, but also their loading and error states.
+Perhaps you've noticed a disconnect between the single states in the App component when using multiple of React's useState Hooks.
+Technically, all states related to the asynchronous data belong together, which doesn't only include the stories as actual data, but also their loading and error states.
+That's where one reducer and React's useReducer Hook come into play to manage domain related states.
+But why should we care?

 There is nothing wrong with multiple `useState` hooks in one React component.
 Be wary once you see multiple state updater functions in a row, however.
 These conditional states can lead to **impossible states** and undesired behavior in the UI.
-Try changing your pseudo data fetching function to the following to simulate the error handling:
+Try changing your pseudo data fetching function to the following implementation to simulate an error and thus our implementation of error handling:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~